adafruit/Adafruit_CircuitPython_AzureIoT/README.rst

 - Open the `Azure Portal <https://aka.ms/AzurePortalHome>`_.
 - Follow the instructions in `Microsoft Docs <https://aka.ms/CreateIoTHub>`_ to create an Azure IoT Hub and register a device.
-- Copy the devices Primary Key, and add this to your ``secrets.py`` file.
+- Copy the devices Primary or secondary connection string, and add this to your ``secrets.py`` file.

+You can find the device connection string by selecting the IoT Hub in the `Azure Portal <https://aka.ms/AzurePortalHome>`_, *selecting Explorer -> IoT devices*, then selecting your device.

+:: images/iot-hub-device.png
+   :alt: Locating the device in the IoT hub blade

+Then copy either the primary or secondary connection string using the copy button next to the value.

+:: images/iot-hub-device-keys.png

 **Connect your device to Azure IoT Hub**